 My research interests are in the theory and applications of signal processing and dynamical systems.
 I'm also interested in sustainable energy, and the ways in which a smart electricity grid can support distributed generation, energy storage and energy efficiency.

-research fellow.
-Sarah's research interests are in the field of
+My research interests are in the field of error correction coding and

-repeat-accumulate codes, iterative decoding algorithms and network coding.
-She is the
+repeat-accumulate codes, iterative decoding algorithms and coding for